 You may already know about click-to-call, a feature that turns phone numbers on webpages into clickable links.
 By clicking on a link, your phone will ring and automatically connect you to that number without having to dial it.

 OnSIP has a version of click-to-call that is exclusive to our platform: sayso.
 The sayso call button can be placed anywhere on your website.
 When site visitors click on this button, they can call your business for free right from their web browsers—no dialing or phones required!

 You can customize sayso buttons to meet your specific needs.
 Set options such as:

 - Destination of the call (a user, auto attendant, call queue, etc.)

 - Allow site visitors to voice or video call your business

 The sayso button on your website enables your leads and customers to instantly call your business using only the browsers on their computers.
-By setting up buttons to reach specific staff members, you can also cut down on call queue lines and wait times.
+By assigning call buttons to reach specific staff members in specific departments, you can also cut down on call queue lines and wait times.

 Screen Sales and Support Calls with SIP Aliases